Old Louisville: Regions

-In addition, there are eight different neighborhood associations, each of which provides different levels of infrastructure on each street.
-For example, on 4th Street the street lights are designed as old lamp posts and there are ornamented trash cans with a fleur-de-lis symbol at frequent intervals, while on St. James Court there are gas lamp posts, 3rd and 2nd Streets have small light posts on the sidewalks, Ouerbacker Court has cast iron decorative gates, and several other streets have basic infrastructure.
+Old Louisville has eight different neighborhood associations, each of which provides different infrastructure.
+For example, on 4th Street the street lights are designed as old lamp posts and trash cans are ornamented with fleurs-de-lis, while on St. James Court there are gas lamp posts, 3rd and 2nd Streets have small light posts on the sidewalks, and Ouerbacker Court has cast iron decorative gates.